 Speak to a financial advisor or a bank

 If you are planning to put your money into more long-term or high risk opportunities, it is a good idea to speak with a financial adviser who can give you professional advice.
 These services usually come at a cost, but it can certainly be worth it.

 What do I need to know about lending and borrowing?

 Lending money – giving money to others:

 - Try to avoid lending money unless you absolutely have to.
-It can be hard to ask loved ones, friends and family to pay money back that you have loaned to them, which can mean you end up without lots of money that you would otherwise have at your disposal.
+It can be hard to ask loved ones, friends and family to pay back loaned money, which can mean you end up without money that you would otherwise have at your disposal.

 - Set expectations from the beginning.
 Tell them when you want the money back and ask them to agree to your terms before giving it to them.